elliotkim916/sleeplogger/README.md

 ## **Motivation**
 I believe sleep is very important to one's health and I felt like I wasn't getting enough of it.
-Therefore, I wanted to create an application that informed me based on my age how much sleep I should be getting day to day, keep track of the number of hours I slept, & note how my sleep was so that I can accurately see how much sleep I should be getting.
+Therefore, I wanted to create an application that informed me based on my age how much sleep I should be getting day to day, keep track of the number of hours I slept, & note how my sleep was so that I can accurately see how much sleep I should be getting and the quality of my sleep.

 ## **Screenshots**